 If you have been renting for a while, you are probably about ready to say goodbye to your landlord or apartment complex.
-Wouldn’t it be nice to be able to paint the walls whatever color you want and maybe dig up a space in the yard for a garden?
+Wouldn’t it be nice to be able to paint the walls whatever color you want and maybe dig up space in the yard for a garden?
 There comes a point when most people start thinking about how wonderful it would be to finally buy a home.
 If you are at this point, then you are probably wondering if you can even afford to buy a home.
-Well, you may be interested to learn that in many cases, house payments are less expensive than rent.
+Well, you may be interested in learning that in many cases, house payments are less expensive than rent.
 So, the real question is not if you can afford to buy, but how much home can you afford.

 How Much Do You Have for a Down Payment?

 Many years ago, it was the norm for people to save for years to have at least 10 percent to put down to even get approved.
 Obviously, the more you put down the lower your payment will be and the better chance you will have of getting approved.
 However, you do not necessarily need that much these days.
 The average FHA loan requires 3.5 to 20 percent down.
 So, if you are approved for 3.5 percent down on a $200,000 house, you will need about $7,000.

 There are “no down payment mortgages” available through the Veterans Administration if you qualify.
 An important tidbit of information to keep in mind is that closing costs are not included in the down payment.
 These fees can run between 2 and 5 percent of the total home price.

 Do not assume that you have to have perfect credit to get approved for a mortgage, because you don’t.
 However, your credit will play a role in the rate you qualify for, which will influence your monthly house payment.
 A lender will look at your credit score.
 This is based on payment history, types of outstanding credit you have, the length of the overall level of credit, and the number of inquiries that have been submitted to obtain new credit.
 You should have a good idea of what is on your credit report before you even get started.

 What is Your Debt-to-Income Ratio?